-- 1. PTA laboratory courses also include individualized competency testing for specified skills that have been identified as entry level skills. - 2.
-All competency testing must be completed prior to student initiating PTA 224. - 3.
-Competency testing will be conducted throughout the curriculum by the course instructor. - 4.
-Student may retake a competency test until entry level competency is achieved.
+- 1. PTA laboratory courses also include individualized competency testing for specified skills that have been identified as entry-level skills. - 2.
+Students must complete competency testing for PTA 110, PTA 111, PTA 114, and PTA 116 before the initiation of PTA 211. - 3.
+All competency testing must be completed prior to the student initiating PTA 215. - 4.
+Competency testing will be conducted throughout the curriculum in the form of competency testing fairs, which will be held outside of the class schedule and time by the course instructor and the PTA skills instructor. - 5.
+Students may retake a competency test until entry-level competency is achieved.